 Angelou further honed her skills as a Project Manager for the Trust for Public Land (TPL) in both its New Jersey and Georgia offices.
 In her position, Angelou acquired land for preservation and worked on the New York/New Jersey Highlands Program, Parks for People-Newark, the New York/New Jersey Harbor Program in New Jersey, the Atlanta Beltline and the 20 County Regional Greenspace Initiative in Georgia.
 While at TPL, Angelou realized the disconnect between the land that was being preserved and the education of people about that preservation—particularly as it related to our next generation.
 This was the impetus for the Greening Youth Foundation.
 Under her leadership, the Foundation has taken up the charge of providing environmental access to underserved children and young adults through its Public School Initiative and Youth Conservation Corps programs.
 Greening Youth Foundation provides its services throughout the country and in West Africa.

 Angelou is a graduate of Spelman College, Georgia.
 She received her Juris Doctorate in Law from the University of Florida, College of Law.
-Angelou is a member of the National Center for Civil and Human Right’s Women in Solidarity Society, Atlanta Audubon Society, and South Fork Conservancy boards; Advisory Board Member for the Arabia Mountain National Heritage Area, The Million Mile Greenway, Inc., Keeping It Wild, Inc., and Outdoor Afro; and sub-committee member of the National Park Service’s 21st Century Conservation Corps.
+Angelou is acting Chairwoman of the Atlanta Audubon Society Diversity, Equity, and Inclusion Task Force; a member of the National Center for Civil and Human Right’s Women in Solidarity Society, and South Fork Conservancy boards; Advisory Board Member for the Arabia Mountain National Heritage Area, The Million Mile Greenway, Inc., Keeping It Wild, Inc., and Outdoor Afro; and sub-committee member of the National Park Service’s 21st Century Conservation Corps.
 Active Planning Rule Federal Advisory Committee Act member and Ashoka Fellow, Angelou, also serves on the Steering Committee of the Next 100 Coalition and Corps Network Council.